garrandall/popular-music-data/tracks/player-s-anthem-junior-m-a-f-i-a-.md

 She whippin my ride, countin my one's, thinkin I'm richest Just the way players play, all day everyday
 I don't know what else to say
-I've been robbin niggaz since Run and them was singin 'Here We Go' Snatchin ropes at the Roxie homeboy you didn't know
+I've been robbin niggas since Run and them was singin 'Here We Go' Snatchin ropes at the Roxie homeboy you didn't know
 My flow, detrimental to your health
 Usually roll for self, I have son ridin shotgun
 My mind's my nine, my pen's my Mac-10
-My target, all you wack niggaz who started rappin Junior M.A.F.I.A. steelo, niggaz know the half
+My target, all you wack niggas who started rappin Junior M.A.F.I.A. steelo, niggas know the half
 Caviar for breakfast, champagne bubble baths
 Runnin up in pretty bitches constantly
 The Smalls bitch, who the fuck it was supposed to be?

 I used to pack Macs in Cadillacs
-Now I pimp gats in the Ac's, watch my niggaz backs Nines in the stores, glocks in the bags
+Now I pimp gats in the Ac's, watch my niggas backs Nines in the stores, glocks in the bags
 Maxin mini-markets, gettin money with the Arabs
 No question, confession, yes it's the lyrical
-Bitches squeeze your tits, niggaz grab your genitals Proteins and minerals, excluse subliminals
+Bitches squeeze your tits, niggas grab your genitals Proteins and minerals, excluse subliminals
 Big Momma shoots the game to all you Willies and criminals I kick the rilli with my peeps all day